 A widely published writer and former university lecturer on restoration, architectural history and life safety in the building industry, James is available for speaking engagements.

-Meets the US Department of the Interior's qualifications in architectural history, historic preservation, archaeology, and historic architecture.
+Meets the US Department of the Interior's qualifications in architectural history, historic preservation, archaeology, preservation planning, and historic architecture.

 Residential development conversion of apartment buildings into condominiums,